MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-sso.md

 -   **SAML single sign-on:** With SAML single sign-on, Microsoft Entra authenticates to the application by using the user's Microsoft Entra account.
 Microsoft Entra ID communicates the sign-on information to the application through a connection protocol.
 With SAML-based single sign-on, you can map users to specific application roles based on rules you define in your SAML claims.
 For information about setting up SAML single sign-on, see [SAML for single sign-on with Application Proxy](application-proxy-configure-single-sign-on-on-premises-apps.md).

 Each of these options can be found by going to your application in **Enterprise Applications**, and opening the **Single Sign-On** page on the left menu.
-Note that if your application was created in the old portal, you may not see all these options.
+If your application was created in the old portal, you may not see all these options.

-On this page, you also see one additional Sign-On option: Linked Sign-On.
-This option is also supported by Application Proxy.
+On this page, you also see one more Sign-On option: Linked Sign-On.
+This option is supported by Application Proxy.
 However, this option does not add single sign-on to the application.
 That said the application may already have single sign-on implemented using another service such as Active Directory Federation Services.

 This option allows an admin to create a link to an application that users first land on when accessing the application.
-For example, if there is an application that is configured to authenticate users using Active Directory Federation Services 2.0, an administrator can use the “Linked Sign-On” option to create a link to it on My Apps.
+For example, an application that is configured to authenticate users using Active Directory Federation Services 2.0 can use the “Linked Sign-On” option to create a link to it on the My Apps page.

 ## Next steps
 - [Password vaulting for single sign-on with Application Proxy](application-proxy-configure-single-sign-on-password-vaulting.md)